latana/Php2014/PHP_Projekt/MyFace TestCase.md

  **Output:**

-Resultat  usergallery visas med texten “The selected user could not be found!”
+Resultat: usergallery visas med texten “The selected user could not be found!”

+### Testfall 14.11

 **Input:**